yassercawi/AFK/README.md

 # Installation

-- To install the plugin download the .phar.
+- Install the latest version of the plugin from [Poggit](http://poggit.pmmp.io)

-- Now place it in your plugins folder and restart the server.
+- Paste it on your `plugins` folder then start/restart the server

+# Features

+- Customizable `NoMove` and `NoChat` option!

+- That's it lmao

 # Social